LispEngineer/EthernetRepeater/README.md

 * RGMII Receive Capability
   * FIFO for putting notifications of fully received packets into
   * RAM buffer for putting full packet data into (excluding preamble/SFD, including FCS/CRC - not checked!)
-  * (Disabled) "Bogus" test implementation of receiver to exercise RAM, FIFO
   * In-Band metadata connected
     * Tested at 10/100 Full/Half and 1000 Full
       * (PHY will not autonegotiate a 1000 Half link with default settings)